 Happy, motivated employees make better team players and provide your customers or clients with better service.

 “You can’t have happy and satisfied customers if you don’t have happy and satisfied employees,”

 Jason Butler, Head of Financial Education, Salary Finance.

 If you want a productive, switched on, skilled up workforce, you need to look at employee engagement.

-What’s the link between financial wellbeing and employee engagement?
+Links between financial wellbeing and employee engagement

 ‘Financial wellbeing’ or ‘financial wellness’ has risen up the executive agenda for good reason.
 We found that 40% of UK employees have money worries, which can lead to anxiety, stress and depression.
 Employees stressed about money are 8.8 times more likely to have sleepless nights leaving them tired and withdrawn at work, 7.6 times more likely not to finish their daily tasks, 5.7 times more likely to have difficult relationships with co-workers and be 2.2 times more likely to be looking for a new job.

 All these factors can cost your business money.
 We estimate the cost of poor financial financial wellbeing to be 13-17% of salary costs.

 By providing various financial wellbeing benefits, employers can help limit stress, decrease absenteeism and reduce staff turnover.
 Our Financial Fitness Score gives employees a gauge on their financial wellbeing and helps benchmark against this.

 There are many ways to help boost employee engagement.
 Here are some you can add to your strategy.